gnosis/ido-ux/src/docs/files/devguide07.md

 This cannot be known before the auction closes, as it needs to take into account all bids.
 For more information on calculating the closing price, check "How is the final price calculated".

-"Current Price" on the interface gives you an estimate of what the closing price might be, as it shows the current closing price of the auction if no more bids are submitted or canceled.
+"Current Price" on the interface gives you an estimate of what the closing price might be, as it shows the current closing price of the auction if no more bids are submitted or cancelled.

 #### How can I make sure my bid is included?